AidaDSP/AidaDSP.github.io/aida_dsp_arduino_shield.md

 ## Aida DSP Arduino Shield

-Aida DSP is an audio shield for Arduino for those who wants to learn, teach, or just make their own audio effect without sacrifycing the sound quality
+Aida DSP is an audio shield for Arduino for those who wants to learn or teach _**STEM**_, and for _DIYers_ who want to just make their own audio effect without sacrifycing the sound quality

 ### Specs